Anatoly Rubin: Zionist activity in Minsk and departure from Russia

 To obtain material, Rubin traveled to other towns, where he had friends from the camps.
 To justify these visits, he took advantage of Soviet regulations that allowed anyone who donated blood to receive two days vacation.
 Rubin combined these with his regular, weekly day of rest, resulting in three-day trips away from Minsk.
 On a trip to Riga, he learned that the KGB was investigating him.
 He warned his contacts to dispose of anything incriminating.
 Almost every friend and contact of Rubin's was detained and questioned by the KGB.
 Finally, his own turn came.
 He decided to deny everything, because in Russia a 'no' always remained a 'no'.
 He was interrogated for five days, from morning to evening.
 On the sixth day, the agents confronted him with a friend, who it emerged had revealed everything he knew.
 Rubin violated the rules of interrogation by jumping up and declaring that everything was a lie.
 Faced with his refusal to admit anything, the chief interrogator closed the investigation against him.

 Soon after, the authorities in Riga started issuing exit permits for Israel to selected Jews.
-He traveled to Riga and asked friends who had received permits to try to obtain an official invitation for him to immigrate once they reached Israel.
+He traveled to Riga and asked friends who had received permits to try to obtain an official invitation for him to emigrate once they reached Israel.
 Such an invitation did arrive and the OBIR registered the invitation.
 Rubin was summoned to OBIR and informed by its director: "You have been granted a travel permit.
 It's better you go to this Israel of yours than stay here poisoning the minds of Soviet youth."
 Rubin was the first Jew from Minsk to receive an emigration permit after the Six Day War.
 He was given twelve days to leave, during which time he traveled to bid farewell to friends.
 A large crowd came to the train station to see him off in person.
 There were speeches, and Israeli songs and dances.
 Many Jews sent him their names and addresses, asking that they too be sent an official invitation to make aliyah.
 They sent the message that Israel do all in its power to help them leave the Soviet Union.